 In the Pacific Northwest July 4th is considered the beginning of Summer.
-As a kid Summer meant visiting my cousins in Arizona and Texas.
+As a kid, Summer meant visiting my cousins in Arizona and Texas.
 Talk about sun, heat and fun!
-We played outside for a majority of the day.
+We played outside for a majority of the day and into the night.
 And, to be able to live through the heat, we’d be:

 •On the water or

-I really should say cooler because I don’t think anyone can say they’re cool in 110° + heat!
+To be more accurate, I really should say cooler.
+I don’t think anyone can say they’re cool in 110° + heat!

-Highlights were going to the pool or floating down the Verde River* but some of the MOST fun we had were water fights in the neighborhood streets.
+My summer highlights were going to the pool or floating down the Verde River.* Some of the MOST fun we had, though, were the water fights right out in the neighborhood streets.
 These battles could last more than one day!
-Water balloons thrown back and forth and hoses letting loose with a gush on anyone who ventured out in no-man’s land!
+We’d throw water balloons thrown back and forth.
+There’d be hoses letting loose with a gush on anyone who ventured out in no-man’s land.
 Such fabulous memories!

 Do you let your kidlets throw water balloons at each other?
 Water balloons are a lot of fun!
 I acknowledge, though, they can be problematic if they’re thrown at someone’s face.
-One solution: Have them thrown at the side of a house, concrete wall or down on the sidewalk!
-Unfortunately, there’s still another problem: All the tiny pieces of balloon need to be picked up after they’ve popped!
+Possible solutions: Have them thrown at the side of your house: a concrete wall or down on the sidewalk!
+That solves the potential injury problem.
+Unfortunately, there’s still another one: All the tiny pieces of balloon need to be picked up after they’ve popped!

 Afraid of the potential for injury that comes with water balloons?